New Lodge Six shooting: Shootings

 In the first four days of February 1973, fourteen people died and many more were injured in numerous gun attacks across the city.
-On Friday 2 February, the hooded body of 28-year-old Catholic, Patrick Bradley from Andersonstown, was found in a car on Maurice Street.
-An 18-year-old petrol pump attendant was shot dead in his café on York Road.
-Earlier in the day, ten people from the Beechmount area were injured when gunmen opened fire from a passing car.
-Undercover British army involvement was suspected in the Beechmount shooting.
-In Ardoyne, in a similar attack, residents escaped injury.

 Tension was high in Belfast on Saturday 3 February.
-The UDA had paraded from many parts of the city to the Laddas Drive RUC station to demand the release of two of its members who had recently been interned.
-This was the first time Loyalists were threatened with internment and there were many protests and rioting by Loyalists in Belfast because of it.
+The UDA had paraded from many parts of the city to the Lada's Drive RUC station to demand the release of two of its members who had recently been interned.
+This was the first time Loyalists were threatened with internment and there were many protests and rioting by Loyalists in Belfast.

-The first shooting in the New Lodge area occurred at around 11:00 when members of the UDA shot dead James Sloan (19) and James McCann (18), both IRA Volunteers, while they stood outside Lynch's Bar, in a drive-by shooting.
-The car drove down the Antrim Road and fire was directed at a Chinese restaurant injuring others.
+The first shooting in the New Lodge occurred at around 11:00 when members of the UDA shot dead IRA men James Sloan (19) and James McCann, while they stood outside Lynch's Bar, in a drive-by shooting.
+The car then went down the Antrim Road and fire was directed at a Chinese restaurant, injuring others.

-After the initial attack, residents gathered on the streets after hearing the shooting, they soon came under a hail of gunfire from several positions.
+Residents gathered on the streets after hearing the shooting and soon came under a hail of gunfire from several positions.
 British soldiers fired a number of rounds at a crowd of people from Duncairn Gardens down Edlingham Street and from the top of Templar and Alamein Flats.
-For the first time in Northern Ireland, the army was using their new 'Nitesights'.
-Four more people, Tony Campbell (19), Ambrose Hardy (26), Brendan Maguire (33) and John Loughran (35) were shot dead by British snipers.
+For the first time in Northern Ireland, the army was using their new 'nitesights'.
+Four more people, Tony Campbell (19), Ambrose Hardy (26), Brendan Maguire (33) and John Loughran (35), were shot dead by British snipers.

 Aftermath

-The British Army released a statement after the shootings in which they claimed that between 23:45 and 03:00 there was a severe gun battle in the New Lodge area.
-In about 30 incidents, nearly 200 shots were fired at the security forces and fire was returned on most occasions.
-They said that seven of the people shot were gunmen and six of them died, eyewitness claims dispute these statements claiming none of those shot was armed at the time they were killed.
-The sister of Ambrose Hardy claims he was waving a white petticoat when he was killed.
-Six years later Ambrose Hardy's brother John Hardy (43) was killed by UVF gunmen while he was having dinner with his six children.
+The British Army released a statement after the shootings in which they claimed that between 23:45 and 03:00 there was a severe gun battle in the New Lodge area: in about 30 incidents, nearly 200 shots were fired at the security forces and fire was returned on most occasions; seven of the people shot were gunmen and six of them died.
+Eyewitnesses claimed that none of those shot was armed at the time.
+The sister of Ambrose Hardy claims he was waving a white petticoat when shot.
+Six years later Ambrose Hardy's brother John Hardy (43) was killed by UVF gunmen while he was having dinner with his family.